dotnet/runtimelab/src/docs/binding-typedatabase.md

 - Size, stride, and alignment (if knowable)
 - C# namespace
 - C# type name (may be a type path for inner types)
-- Swift entity type (stuct, enum, class, actor, protocol)
+- Swift entity type (struct, enum, class, actor, protocol)
-- Whether or not the type is blitable
+- Whether or not the type is blittable
 - Whether or not the type is frozen

 (idea - maybe also include an optional C# pinvoke type)